-- 1. We support strict enforcement of truck safety laws. - 2.
-We support legislation that would require auto manufacturers to visibly label dashboards of "black box" (EDR) equipped vehicles. - 3.
-We support the provision of special handicap parking permits for companies transporting handicapped individuals. - 4.
+- 1. We support the provision of special handicap parking permits for companies transporting handicapped individuals. - 2.
 We encourage the National Highway Traffic Safety Administration (NHTSA) to approve the use of Adaptive Driving Beam (ADB) vehicle headlight dimming system with its advanced use of LED lights to make driving safer on U.S. Highways.
-(2019) - 5.
+(2019) - 3.
 We urge the Washington State Legislature to pass legislation making the availability of data in the event data recorder (black box) to only be available with the written permission of the vehicle's registered owner.
-(2013) - 6.
+(2013) - 4.
 We ask that Emergency Call Boxes be placed along Highway 20 in the zones where no cell service is available and that boxes be placed no more than five miles apart.
 (2018)